kj3moraes/Cryptography/Modern Ciphers/AES/AES README.md

     * `KeyLength128` - 128 bit variant of AES
     * `KeyLength192` - 192 bit variant of AES
     * `KeyLength256` - 256 bit variant of AES

+## DISCLAIMER
+This program is not meant for any real-world usage.
+This is only written to be studied in an educational environment.
+DO NOT USE THIS TO ENCRPYT ANY DATA COMMUNICATIONS.